-Tirpitz Museum is one of the largest bunkers in the world and is one of the 200 the Nazi built during the World War II in Denmark.
-The museum opened in June 2017 and here you also find Denmark a beautiful Amber Museum.
+Tirpitz Museum is one of the largest bunkers in the world and is one of the 200 the Nazi built during World War II in Denmark.
+The museum opened in June 2017 and here you also find a beautiful Amber Museum.

-The largest bunker was the Tirpitz Bunker, which was meant to defend the seaport of Esbjerg near Blåvand beach and the construction began in August 1944.and was designed to house two towers containing two naval guns each.
+The largest bunker was the Tirpitz Bunker, which was meant to defend the seaport of Esbjerg near Blåvand beach and the construction began in August 1944 and was designed to house two towers containing two naval guns each.

 But when the Germans surrendered in May 1945 they abandoned its construction.
-The Tirpitz bunker is 7,500 square feet and it has the name from a German battleship.
+The Tirpitz bunker is 7,500 square feet and it has the name of a German battleship.
 The museum has four exhibitions which include information about how Germany under the war built a wall, called the Atlantic Wall in Europe.

-The Tirpitz museum is one of the museums that just has opened in 2017 in South Jutland - another is the Lego House in Billund and the Wadden Sea Centre in the Wadden Sea National Park which is on the Unesco Heritage list.
+The Tirpitz Museum is one of the museums that just has opened in 2017 in South Jutland - another is the Lego House in Billund and the Wadden Sea Centre in the Wadden Sea National Park which is on the Unesco Heritage list.

 Another exhibition in the Tirpitz Museum is an Amber exhibition - the largest collection of amber in Denmark.

 Amber is the Nordic gold.
-Inside the Tirpitz museum, you can visit the Western Europe`s finest exhibition of Amber and Nordic gold.
+Inside the Tirpitz museum, you can visit Western Europe`s finest exhibition of Amber and Nordic gold.
 By looking into the amber you can go 40 million years back, and see insects caught in the golden drops.

-Embark on a time trip through 20,000 years of history in the exhibition West Coast stories, and explore how the tides brought prosperity to the coast area for hundreds of years.
+Embark on a time trip through 20,000 years of history in the exhibition of West Coast stories, and explore how the tides brought prosperity to the coast area for hundreds of years.

 The architecture firm Bjarke Ingels Group (BIG) has transformed the old bunker into a beautiful Museum.
-Bjarke Ingels and his firm has also designed many other buildings in the world as the Google`s headquarter
+Bjarke Ingels and his firm has also designed many other buildings in the world as Google`s headquarter

 The architect Bjarke Ingels says about the building "The bunker remains the only landmark of a not so distant dark heritage that upon close inspection marks the entrance to a new cultural meeting place."